CarlosRello/Cardiovascular_Disease/README.md

 ![Alt Text](https://github.com/CarlosRello/Cardiovascular_Disease/blob/main/Resources/db.png)

+##  Description of the communication Protocols
+    At this stage we are considering presenting the analysis using Tableau, nesting the Database using SQL and access through Amazon Web Services

 ## Questions to hope response with the data analysis

 - Age range to be most vulnerable to have CVD's